syedali07/respond.io/Readme.md

     There is a branch in it with the name of API_Automation_Postman that includes the API automation

 2. Install Dependencies
-    To install necessary Node.js dependencies, run: npm install dotenv --save
+    Open this Node.js project(folder) into VSCode or any IDE To install necessary Node.js dependencies, run: npm install dotenv --save

 3. Install Newman
     If Newman is not installed globally, you can install it using: npm install -g newman
-    Link newman in the node.js project npm link newman
+    Link newman in the node.js project using this command: npm link newman

 4. Import Postman Collections (Optional)
     Postman Collection: Import the provided Postman collection (Respond.io.postman_collection.json) into Postman to view and edit test cases.
 You can find this collection in the root of the project directory